Skip to main content

 Security

 For security reasons, scripts run in a sandboxed environment with limited access to system resources.
-This means that certain operations, such as file I/O or network access, are not allowed.
+This means that certain operations, such as file I/O, are not available.
+The fetch API is available for making HTTP requests, but other network operations are restricted.

 Creating a script